TycheSoftwares/checkout-fees-for-woocommerce/readme.txt

 3. Go to "WooCommerce > Settings > Payment Gateway Based Fees and Discounts".

 == Changelog ==

+= 2.13.0 - 09/06/2024 =
+* Fix - Added a nonce check for Cross Site Request Forgery (CSRF) vulnerability on reset button
+* Fix – Fixed Payment Gateway fees are not changing when the payment gateway is changed when WooCommerce Cart/Checkout blocks is set.
+* Fix - Fixed Maximum fee value option is not working as expected.
+* Fix - Fixed A fatal error is shown when trying to activate 'WooCommerce Table Rate Shipping' plugin with our PGBF lite plugin.

 = 2.12.2 - 01/04/2024 =
 * Fix – Cross Site Request Forgery (CSRF) vulnerability.